mhzed/bna/readme.md

    can find the pure JS implementation easily in github.

-#### react-native

-Default react native server does not resolve linked npm module, bna does.

-TODO: write a guide here

 ## credits

 If you find this useful, make sure you head to https://marijnhaverbeke.nl/fund/